About the course

 The interview process

-Interviews begin in November and continue until all places are filled.
+Interviews begin in early November and continue until places are filled.

-There is a two stage interview process, both stages of which must be passed for a candidate to be offered a School Direct (Salaried) place.
+There is a two stage interview process- both stages must be passed for a candidate to be able to undertake the School Direct (Salaried) route.

 Stage 1 is a day-long interview held at the Shire training centre based at Hillborough Junior School.
 It is conducted by a team of experienced Hillborough Junior School and Shire staff and includes an assessed presentation which tests oral communication and delivery skills, a test of maths and science subject knowledge and tests of written English, grammar and spelling.
 During the personal interviews applicants are asked to respond to a range of set questions designed to draw on their experience, ability to articulate their thoughts, opinions and ideas about various aspects of teaching, to assess personal qualities, emotional resilience and the potential to teach.
 Candidates are asked similar set questions.
 The interviews are scored according to set criteria and candidates meeting the criteria then proceed to the second stage interview.